BTS: "Butter", "Permission to Dance" and Proof

 On January 15, 2022, a fictional webtoon based on BTS, titled 7Fates: Chakho, was released.
 The comic surpassed 15 million views globally in its first two days of availability and became the highest-viewed title ever launched by Webtoon.
 The band held three limited-capacity concerts at Seoul Olympic Stadium on March 10, 12 and 13—the largest music gatherings (Note: 15,000 attendees per day) approved by the South Korean government since the pandemic restrictions were imposed—with a total audience of 45,000 people.
 On April 3, BTS performed "Butter" at the 64th Annual Grammy Awards, though the song did not win the award for which it was nominated.
 On April 8, the band earned seven nominations at the 2022 Billboard Music Awards and won three, making them the most-nominated and the most-awarded group in the show's history.

 On June 10, 2022, BTS released their three-CD anthology album Proof.
 On June 14, during their ninth anniversary celebrations, the band announced a temporary suspension of group activities to focus on solo projects and other endeavors.
-Hybe Corporation, which owns Big Hit, clarified in subsequent statements that BTS was neither disbanding nor going on hiatus, but would be actively furthering their individual careers with the label's full support while still participating in group activities, including the filming of Run BTS.
+Hybe Corporation, which owns BigHit, clarified in subsequent statements that BTS was neither disbanding nor going on hiatus, but would be actively furthering their individual careers with the label's full support while still participating in group activities, including the filming of Run BTS.
 The incident caused Hybe Corporation's stock to decline rapidly, resulting in a decrease in market value of US$1.7 billion.
 On August 24, Billboard magazine reported that BTS would be performing in Busan on October 15 in a benefit concert in support of the city's efforts to have a World Exposition in 2030, participating under the banner Yet to Come.